jhamrick/nbgrader-demo/README.md

 # nbgrader demo

-This is a simple demo of a basic nbgrader setup.
+This is a simple demo of a basic [nbgrader](https://github.com/jupyter/nbgrader) setup on a server.
 This demo illustrates the following features of nbgrader:

 * creating assignments (instructor)
 * releasing assignments (instructor)